Who is in the Crew:

-For spring, DRRC, ERRC and fall crewmembers: the crews work in two-week sessions.
+For spring and fall crewmembers: the crews work in two-week sessions.
 These two-week sessions are called HITCHES.
-Each hitch is 8 days on (eight 10 hour days) then the crew will get 6 days off where they can go home or explore the area.
+Each hitch is 8 days on (eight 10 hour days) then the crew will get 6 days off of free time.

 For the 4-Week summer crews: the crews will work four 8 hour days (Monday –Thursday).
 The 4-week summer crews will have a town day on each Friday then education and recreation Saturday and Sunday.
 The 4-Week crews crewmembers will stay with the CCYC program for the entire 4-weeks.